California State Route 92: History

+The alignment was designated as Legislative Route Number 105 by Caltrans in 1933.

-The San Mateo section was once referred to as the 19th Avenue Freeway which was the street name where the freeway now exits.
+The San Mateo section also was referred to as the 19th Avenue Freeway which was the street name where the freeway now exists.
 Parts of the street remain.
 This section is also known as the J. Arthur Younger Freeway; J. Arthur Younger was a United States representative who served during the 1950s and 60s.
+On August 29, 1963, the 19th Avenue segment was completed and by 1964, the present name had been adopted; planning began for the segments in Alameda County, east of the San Mateo–Hayward Bridge, and the remainder in San Mateo County, west of Interstate 280.

+Updates

-An upgrade of the intersection with Main Street in Half Moon Bay is in the late planning stage.
+An upgrade of the intersection with Main Street in Half Moon Bay, near the western terminus, was scheduled to be completed by fall 2008.

 The old cloverleaf interchange with Interstate 880 was converted into a three-level combination interchange with direct ramp replacements for two of the tight "cloverleaf" ramps, and a new wider and taller overpass to carry Route 92 over Interstate 880.
 The project took four years and was completed in October 2011.

-A similar cloverleaf interchange at SR 82 was rebuilt in 2018 into a partial cloverleaf interchange.
+A similar cloverleaf interchange at SR 82 (El Camino Real) was rebuilt in 2018 into a partial cloverleaf interchange.
+Two of the loop off-ramps from SR 92 were eliminated: from westbound SR 92 to northbound El Camino Real, and from eastbound SR 92 to southbound El Camino Real.
+The remaining off-ramps were widened and signalized to allow left and right turns onto El Camino Real.

+Planning for improvements to the interchange with the Bayshore Freeway (U.S. 101) began in 2018; construction is scheduled to begin in 2024.
+In addition, a separated bikeway will be built on Fashion Island Boulevard, which largely follows the former alignment of 19th Avenue, connecting the cities of Foster City and San Mateo.
+This project is scheduled to be completed by the end of 2026.